Applied research project

 Aggregated data

-Public feedback from the project is always shared in aggregated form.
+Public reporting is always presented in aggregate form.

 05